 Atlantic hurricane season may only come once per year, but the season is long.
 From June 1st through November 30th every year, those in the Charleston and the rest of the Lowcountry as well as our neighbors along the Atlantic Coast know to anticipate the annual appearance of tropical storms and hurricanes.
 Along with stocking up on water and other necessities, preparing your HVAC for storms is one more thing to add to your hurricane checklist.

 Guide to Preparing Your HVAC for Storms

 Move/remove loose objects from your property

-Although your HVAC condenser (the part of the HVAC that stays outside) is a sturdy unit, it can be damaged if strong gusts of wind blow objects into it.
+Although your HVAC condenser (the part of the HVAC system that stays outside) is a sturdy unit, it can be damaged if strong gusts of wind blow objects into it.
 When you know a powerful storm is on its way, begin moving lawn furniture, bikes, potted plants, and any other hefty items away from your condenser.
 It is best if you can move these potentially damaging items into a garage or inside your home where they will not create a need for air conditioning repair services.

 Secure your HVAC with hurricane straps

 Hurricane straps are pieces of galvanized steel that attach your HVAC unit to its concrete base to keep it from blowing away or toppling over.
 Make sure that the bolts are tightened.
 Also check that the pad your condenser sits on is sturdy.

 Cover your air conditioner